veritrans/Veritrans-ios-sdk/MidtransSDK/readme.md

 	```

 #### <a id="sdk-integration"></a> Integration
-After you're done installing the SDK, configure it with your Stripe API keys.
+After you're done installing the SDK, configure it with your Midtrans API keys.